sppunderreview/PSSO/README.md

 Each subdirectory contains three significant scripts:
 1. `Run.py`: This script reproduces clone searches using precomputed features stored in folders like `NORMAL_EMBEDS_2`.
 2. `Read.py`: It converts the results into a readable output.
-3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.
+3. `ReadElapsed.py`: It converts the results into a dictionary storing runtimes.

 The `Redaction` subdirectory within `BinKit` holds scripts that compute tables based on results obtained within each subdataset.